 The first kings of the United Kingdom were called The Stuarts.
 The Stuarts’ reign started in the 1600s until the early 1700s.

 A bloody civil war occurred during the 17th century due to the struggle between the monarchs named the Cavaliers and the parliament named the Roundheads who hold more power over the United Kingdom.
-They were known to be avid fishermen who would spent much of their spare time with a fishing line in hand.

 During this time, a fire had taken place in a bakery on Pudding Lane.
 Thousands of houses were quickly ravaged by the fire because of them being built beside one another and the dryness of wood caused by the summer heat.
 The fire had lasted for four days and only six people were believed to have perished.